thejunghare/DataStructure/README.md

 <h2>Data structure and algorithms</h2>
-<p>This repository will give an basic idea of the important data structure using Javascript.</p>
+<p>This repository will give an basic idea of the common data structure using Javascript.</p>

 <strong>
     <p>Detalied explanation to all the data structure have been given in their particular folder.</p>